sanjabh11/spec-to-stack-forge/README.md

 - **Executive Dashboard:** KPI metrics, ROI analysis, usage analytics, recommendations
 - **Admin Model Config:** Manage LLMs, vector DBs, GPU deployment, and settings
 - **Extensible/Modular:** PlatformBuilder, RequirementWizard, CostEstimator, and AdminPage are modular and ready for new verticals
+- **Knowledge Base Q&A Chatbot:** Unified chat interface now supports a Knowledge Base Q&A mode.
+Users can ask free-form questions, which are answered using the uploaded documents via a RAG pipeline.
+No duplicate upload or management UI—single interface for all knowledge base operations.
+(See version-log.yaml)

 ---